DZZYBZC/ecommerce-purchase-prediction/README.md

 1. Baseline Model (No Class Balancing): Establish a reference point using default training behavior

-2. Balanced Model (With Class Balancing): Improve sensitivity to the minority class (Purchase=1)
+2. Balanced Model (With Class Balancing): Explore the effect of class balancing on minority class sensitivity

 3. Hypertuned Model
 - Find the best hyperparameter combination including balancing strategy